Tyrnavos (horse): Assessment

 In 1979, Timeform gave Tyrnavos a rating of 124, five pounds below their top-rated juvenile Monteverdi.
 In the official International Classification he was again rated five pounds below Monteverdi, who shared top-rating with the French colt Dragon.
 In the following year he was rated 129, by Timeform, eight pounds below their best horse of the year Moorestyle.
 In the International Classification he was rated the tenth-best three-year-old colt in Europe.

 Stud record

 Tyrnavos was retired from racing to become a breeding stallion at the Gazeley Stud in Newmarket and was later exported to Japan.

 The best of his offspring was Dihistan, who won the Hardwicke Stakes and the September Stakes in 1986.
 He died on 30 August 2003 in Japan.

 Pedigree

-Tyrnavos was inbred 4 x 4 to Djebel, meaning that this stallion appear twice in the fourth generation of his pedigree.
+Tyrnavos is inbred 4S x 4D to the stallion Djebel, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.